 If it only seems to do it when you are about to take it for a walk then it would make it more likely to be due to excitement.
 Whereas, if it seems to do it all the time then it would be more likely that it has not learned that it is not ok to grab your arm.

-How to get your dog to stop grabbing your arm
+How to get my dog to stop grabbing my arm?

 There are a number of things that you can do to get your dog to stop grabbing your arm.
 The best option for your dog will largely depend on the cause.